 At just over half a pound, the Sony SRS-XB13 still has strong build quality.
 Its waterproof rating is IP67.
 While you most likely shouldn't submerge it, the device won’t stop working if you go biking with it clipped onto your handle bars, or if it gets splashed.
 With really decent specs for a device this size it’s truly a quality buy for well under a hundred dollars.

-Best Outdoor Speakers with Bass: Sonos Move
+Best for Audiophiles: Sonos Move

 Why It Made The Cut: As the best outdoor speaker with bass, this speaker features superior sound quality and a build that’s meant to stand up to whatever environment you take it into.

 – Size: 6.29 W x 9.44 H inches

 – Wide sound staging without just one “sweet spot” for high frequency